PeinVvv/learngit/readme.txt

 Git is a distributed version control system
-Git is a free software
+Git is a free software under the GPL git is a good software git is very